nav-solutions/.github/profile/README.md

 Our [GNSS-RTK](https://github.com/nav-solutions/gnss-rtk) is a complete PVT solution solver, that supports both PPP and RTK algorithms.
 It is sort of a modern rewrite of RTKLib, with its own specificities.
 For example, we provide a single solver that can do both, and the API is also compatible with real-time navigation.

-## Community

-Join us on [Discord](https://discord.gg/EqhEBXBmJh) where we discuss the latest developments, publish demos, provides FAQ and answer questions.

 ## Other Libraries